Rotendahl/rotendahl.github.io/about/index.md

     We plan and execute activities for new students, including the RUS-trip and other social events.

-* I received the DIKU dissemination award which included a 20.000DKK cash prize.

 * I have the blue belt in karate and will gladly use it if you claim emacs is better than vim